HomeHome Breadcrumb Separator Blog Breadcrumb Separator 10 content marketing challenges and how to overcome them

 7. Creating buy-in among stakeholders

 While a timely, well-written and carefully researched piece of content can become an overnight success, it’s rare that this happens.
 Generally, you need to create a foundation of content before you get traction in the marketplace.
 That process isn’t instantaneous.
-So stakeholders’ expectations must be suitably managed so they understand the long-term benefits and opportunities content marketing presents.
+You must manage stakeholders’ expectations clearly, helping them understand the long-term benefits and opportunities that content marketing offers.

 In the first instance, this might mean using online resources, statistics, and case studies to help stakeholders understand the potential benefits of content marketing.